-Don't include these instruction sheets when you serve or file the completed Brief in Support of Motion form.
+Don't include these instruction sheets when you serve or file your completed brief in support of your motion.

-The "Motion" Section of the Guide to a Civil Action, or Civil Case on the ND Legal Self Help Center webpage has additional information and resources.
+The "Motion" Section of the GUIDE TO A CIVIL ACTION on the ND Legal Self Help Center website has additional information and resources.